GQL

 Get latest blocks.

-const blocks = await gql.blocks()
+const blocks = await gql.blocks()asc

 Get blocks in ascending order.

-const blocks = await gql.blocks({ asc: true })
+const blocks = await gql.blocks({ asc: true })first

 Get the firxt X blocks.